tibs/markup-history/notes-per-slide.rst

 * Output agnostic.
 * Well specified, allowing other implementations which behave in the same way.

+Clearly influenced by setext and StructuredText, but with more rigor.

+Body text isn't indented, but things must line up when appropriate (see the lists).

+NB: no underlining.
+Consciously designed to allow doing certain things but not others - basically, if a document is too complex for reStructuredText, use something like Docbook.

 Sphinx was first introduced as a means of using reStructuredText to write the Python documenation, instead of |LaTeX|.

-Consciously designed to allow doing certain things but not others - basically, if a document is too complex for reStructuredText, use something like Docbook.
+Maybe mention that < and > are not special.

 -----